alexey1607/scalyr-community/guides/zen-and-the-art-of-server-monitoring.md

 ### 2. Monitor Actual Bad Things

-This is what we traditionally think of when we monitoring and setup alerts - "let me know when it breaks."

-We know, we know - nobody likes to admit that despite our best efforts, bad things will actually happen and things will actually break.
+Despite our best efforts of prevention, things will break.

-When they do happen, your best defense is to be prepared, respond quickly, gather as much data about the problem as possible, identify the cause as quickly as possible, and fix it.
+When they, your best defense is to be prepared, respond quickly, gather as much data about the problem as possible, identify the cause as quickly as possible, and fix it.

 (In some cases, of course, that remedy is to wait for an external dependency to come back online, but there are still ways to mitigate problems with backup providers and failover rules.)